Brian Cox – Por Que Precisamos Dos Exploradores

 It's just one of billions of galaxies in the universe.

-É apenas uma entre bilhões de galáxias no universo.
+É apenas uma das bilhões de galáxias no universo.

 There are a billion stars in the galactic core,